 Building E-A-T will always bring positive results for the site in terms of SEO.

-An SEO specialist or an SEO firm that will be doing SEO for the site is one of the most important factors influencing how long SEO will take and how big its effects will be.
+An SEO consultant, SEO specialist, or an SEO firm that will be doing SEO for the site is one of the most important factors influencing how long SEO will take and how big its effects will be.

 The site will be growing more quickly and using its potential as long as its SEO specialist:

 - knows what he or she is doing,